microcellphone/lpcopen_lpc1114fn28_ex00_my_board_lib/README.md

 # lpcopen_lpc1114fn28_ex00_my_board_lib

-You need to link this library to run the below projects in MCUXpresso with the lpc_chip_11cxx_lib.
+In order to run the projects below in MCUXpresso with the lpc_chip_11cxx_lib, you will need to link this library.

 lpcopen_lpc1114fn28_ex01_gpio_led_sw
 lpcopen_lpc1114fn28_ex02_gpio_led_sw_interrupt